Here’s Why All-Wheel-Drive Systems Aren’t All Equal

 That wasn’t too bad, was it?

-While these over-simplified explanations layout what each of these all-wheel-drive systems do, just know that each one uses the same basic components; a transmission, a driveshaft, differentials, and the car’s brakes to take care of the mechanics of the system.
+While these over-simplified explanations lay out what each of these all-wheel drive systems do, know that each one uses the same basic components; a transmission, a driveshaft, differentials, and the car’s brakes to take care of the mechanics of the system.
 Computer systems and sensors take care of the rest.

 Think of it like your arms and legs being controlled by your nervous system, which in turn is controlled overall by your brain.
-Regardless of which all-wheel-drive system you go with, just know that they are all designed to find the best traction and keep you safe, no matter the road conditions.
+Regardless of which all-wheel drive system you use, know that they are all designed to find the best traction and keep you safe, no matter the road conditions.